 Nature of activities: International Foundation for Electoral Systems (IFES) was established in 1987 as a nonprofit corporation in the District of Columbia.
 IFES supports the building of democratic societies around the world and provides technical assistance in the areas of election administration, civil society development, good governance and the rule of law.
-IFES maintains field offices in many countries, including the Middle East and North Africa, where its programs are operated.
+IFES maintains field offices in many countries, including Asia Pacific, Africa, Americas, Europe and EurAsia and Middle East and North Africa (MENA), where its programs are operated.

-In 2014, IFES established the Center for Applied Research (the Center) program to solidify IFES's technical leadership in the democracy and governance field.
+In 2014, IFES established the Center for Applied Research (the Center) unit to solidify IFES's technical leadership in the democracy and governance field.
 The Center seeks to integrate learning throughout IFES, from development to delivery, to drive excellence and effectiveness in programming, promote staff development, and position IFES as a leader in democracy and governance assistance and innovation.